-In internet marketing, conversion optimisation, or conversion rate optimisation (CRO) is a system for increasing the percentage of visitors to a website that converts into customers, or more generally, takes any desired action on a web page.
-Let’s find out how you can improve your conversion rate optimisation with some easy to implement ideas.
+In internet marketing, conversion optimisation or conversion rate optimisation (CRO) is a system for increasing the percentage of website visitors that convert into customers.
+More generally, CRO measures visitors that take any desired action on a product page.

-To start improve your conversion rate optimisation you need tools and analysis.
+To start improving your CRO, you need tools and analysis.